What's the best pricing strategy to sell my home?

 Pricing Your Property is a Balancing Act

-On the one hand, you want to set a listing price that maximizes interest among qualified, motivated buyers who will be willing to pay top dollar for your property.
-Indeed, such buyers will ultimately determine your property's top market value.
+On the one hand, you want to set a listing price that maximizes interest among qualified, motivated buyers who will be willing to pay the highest price for your property.
+These buyers will ultimately determine your property's top market value.

 On the other hand, you do not want to set a listing price that attracts a lot of buyer prospects, but sets the stage for negotiations that result in you getting less than what your property is really worth.